maxton4life/alx-system_engineering-devops/0x00-shell_basics/README.md

 The Seventh script creates a betty file in the myfirstdirectory The Eight script delete the betty file from the myfirstdirectory The Ninth script deletes the myfirstdirectory
-The Tenth script changes to the working directory to theprevious one
+The Tenth script changes to the working directory to theprevious one The eleventh file list all files even with ones with periods The twelveth script prints the type of file named
+The thirteenth script creates a sym link in the current working directory The fourteeth script copy all html files from the working directory to the parent of the working directory